On-demand generation of dark-bright soliton trains in Bose-Einstein condensates: Dark-Bright soliton generation and dynamics

 Introducing $\sigma$ allows us to explore different filling configurations using a single parameter.
 Notice that $h>0$ in the regime $0\leq \sigma < \pi/2$, while $h<0$ in the regime $\pi/2 < \sigma \leq \pi$, which is equivalent to $h=|q_o\cos\sigma|>0$ with $\alpha = \pi$ (see Fig.~\ref{fig:IC}).

 Since we are mostly interested in effects driven by the presence of the second component, we choose $\sigma$ as our main parameter.
-We are also interested in considering the effect of distinct initial configurations, and we take $L$ as our second representative parameter.
+We are also interested in considering the effect of distinct initial configurations, and we take $L$ as our second representative parameter since it controls the separation between the colliding sides of the condensate.
 Thus, below we will vary $\sigma$ for different values of $L$, denoting such variation as $L[\sigma]$.

 To classify all spectra, we choose two different case scenarios.
 The first one consists of a zero-box configuration ($h=0$), where the second component is the only component present inside the box.
-The second case is a full-box configuration, with the box being fully filled either by a single or by both components, i.e., $q_o^2 = h^2+H^2$ [see Eqs.~\eqref{eq:sigma}].
+The second case is a full-box configuration, with the box being fully filled either by a single or by both components, i.e., $q_o^2 = h^2(\sigma)+H^2(\sigma)$ [see Eqs.~\eqref{eq:sigma}].
 We start exploring IP-FBTCs ($\theta=0$), followed by OP-FBTCs ($\theta=\pi/2$).